YASHRAJ81/Random-Password-Generator/README.md

 # Random-Password-Generator
-This is the project that helps you to generate quick random password whenever needed between your workflow
+This is the project that helps you to generate quick random passwords whenever needed between your workflow

 ## Screenshot